elixir-circuits/delux/examples/README.md

 ### Multiple Instances

-- You can run multiple Delux instances with ASCII art
+- You can run multiple Delux instances with ANSI
 - Each needs its own name to avoid conflicts
 - Useful for testing complex multi-device scenarios